nz0001na/data_science/README.md

 # Data Science
-This repository collects some material about data science.
+This repository collects some materials about data science.

 # 1. SQL